-By Sam Wightman
+By Sam Wightman and Spencer Rust

 The University of Edinburgh's old vetinary school is fast becoming one of the most fashionable locations for festival-goers.
 The all-year-round arts venue prides itself on its ecclectic mix of international and experimental performances during August.
 Though sadly the animals have all gone, you can practically feel the history as you take your seat in the Dissection Room or walk through the Small Animal Hospital in truly unique performance spaces that you won't forget easily.

 Be warned - if you're looking for stand up, you're barking up the wrong tree at Summerhall, with a dedication to curating the creme de la creme of theatre and performance from all over the globe.
 If that's not your jam, you can always lounge the days away in the venue's lively courtyard with a cocktail or two...

 Picks: £¥$ (LIES) // No Miracles Here // Sasquatch: The Opera

 A champion of new writing in its own right, the Traverse started in the 1960s and has held a special place in the hearts of festival-goers and all-year-round performance fanatics since.
 Being a stones-throw from Edinburgh Castle means it is right in the thick of the festival buzz and you wont get blisters walking to it!